Online Speculative Decoding: Online Speculative Decoding

 \subsection{Knowledge Distillation for Speculative Decoding}

 Knowledge distillation is a general framework to align the predictive distribution of a small model (i.e., student model) with that of a larger one (i.e., teacher model).
 Prior research has utilized knowledge distillation to compress neural networks, resulting in decreased inference costs and memory requirements.
 We posit that knowledge distillation is highly effective for speculative decoding.
 In this approach, the draft model acts as the student and the target model serves as the teacher.
 During speculative decoding, we possess complete information on both the proposed and verified probabilities of each token.
 This information helps to construct objectives for distilling the draft model, aligning its output distributions with those of the target model and thereby improving the token acceptance rate of the draft model.
-The distillation loss generally takes the form of: